-There are also some great augmented reality tools that can help you work out where the Milky Way will be and what your shots might look like.
-Stellarium is one of the best for this:
+Some great augmented reality tools can also help you determine where the Milky Way will be and what your shots might look like.
+Stellarium is one of the best for this.

 3. Settings & composition – how to take the shot

 So we’ve got our kit together and planned our timing and location.
 Now we turn our attention to getting the settings right to nail it on the day.

 - Shutter speed